behu-kea/dat20-classes/week-10/data-structures.md

 - Number of passengers
 - Car length

-It is important for Storebælts that they can **quickly** find information about a particular car (using the numberplate)
+It is important for Storebæltsbroen that they can **quickly** find information about a particular car (using the numberplate)

 What data structure should we choose and why?
 Write a bit of code (maybe pseudo code) showing how you would save some data for a new car.